What Is Cloud Migration? Benefits of Moving to the Cloud

 Before tackling the question of “What is Cloud Migration?” let’s define Cloud Computing.

 Cloud Computing is an enhanced IT service model that provides services over the Internet.
-Scalable and virtual resources like servers, data storage, networking, and software are just examples of these services.
+Scalable and virtual resources, such as servers, data storage, networking, and software, are examples of these services.
 Cloud computing can also mean running workloads in a provider’s powerful data centers and on servers for a price.

 The Cloud Migration process is an inevitable outcome of Cloud Computing.
 It has revolutionized the business world by facilitating easy access to data and software through any IoT (internet-connected) device.
 Moreover, it facilitates parts of the SDLC (Software Development Life Cycle), such as development and testing, without considering physical infrastructure.